joselimajr/SpotiDownloader/README.md

 > [!WARNING]
 Sometimes Lucida servers have problems, always check Lucida Stats before using it, **Yank** or **SpotifyDown** is highly recommended.

-[Download Directly](https://github.com/afkarxyz/Spotify-Direct-Downloader/releases/download/spotify/Spotify.Direct.Downloader.exe) or if you are familiar with UserScript, you can try [this.](https://github.com/afkarxyz/Yank-UserScript)
+[Download Directly,](https://github.com/afkarxyz/Spotify-Direct-Downloader/releases/download/spotify/Spotify.Direct.Downloader.exe) if you are familiar with UserScript you can try [this,](https://github.com/afkarxyz/Yank-UserScript) or if you are familiar with CLI you can try [this.](https://github.com/afkarxyz/Spotify-Direct-Downloader/blob/main/CLI/CLI.md)

 ## Features